High yield value investing

 Next week: Insurers

-Having covered banks this week, our next step will be to look at insurers, which in many ways are more like banks than other companies.
+Having covered banks this week, our next step will be to look at insurers, which in many ways are quite similar to banks.
 We’ll be reusing some of the updated metrics from this week and introducing some insurer-specific measures as well.